-LOUISA.
-Oh! mother!
-How terrible!

-MOTHER.
+Louisa.
+Oh, mother! how terrible?

+Mother.
 And yet such a description, I fear, falls very short of the real suffering.
 But we will now change the subject.
-I wish not to distress you by its continuance, but only to impress on your minds a fuller conviction of the blessings you enjoy: to remind you of your exemption from trials, with which many of your fellow-creatures are continually oppressed.
+I wished not to distress you by its continuance, but only to impress on your minds a fuller conviction of the blessings you enjoy: to remind you of your exemption from trials, with which many of your fellow-creatures are continually oppressed.

-LOUISA.
+Louisa.
 Indeed, we know, mother, we have a great many blessings.

-MOTHER.
-Remember then to be thankful for yourselves, and kindly alive to the less happy fate of others.
-HELEN.
+Mother.
+Remember them then, to be thankful for yourselves, and kindly alive to the less happy fate of others.

+Helen.
 A whale seems a very useful animal to us.
-From the brains, we obtain spermaceti; from the blubber, oil; and it also gives us whalebone for our stays, umbrellas, and whips.
+From the brains we obtain spermaceti; from the blubber oil, and it also gives us whalebone for our stays, umbrellas, and whips.

-LOUISA.
-Is what we call whalebone, the real bone of that fish?
+Louisa.
+Is what we call whalebone the real bone of that fish?

-MOTHER.
+Mother.
 Whalebone is an elastic substance, taken from the mouth of the whale.
 Its original length is considerable, but it is cut and split for the different uses to which it is applied.

-HELEN.
-Now we are talking of the sea, let me ask if sponge is not a marine substance?
+Helen.
+Now we are talking of the sea, let me ask, if sponge is not a marine substance.

-MOTHER.
-Sponge was long thought to be a marine fungus, adhering to rocks beneath water, and torn from them by the violence of wind and waves, and thus floated to land.
-But now a very different account is given of this substance: it is discovered to be an animal production.
+Mother.
+Sponge was long thought to be a marine fungus, adhering to rocks beneath water, and torn from thence by the violence of winds and waves, and thus floated to land.
+But, now, a very different account is given of this substance: it is discovered to be an animated body.

-LOUISA.
+Louisa.
+Alive!
 Is that possible?

-MOTHER.
+Mother.
 What is not possible, Louisa, to the great Creator of all things?
-After feeling His power and His wisdom in the formation of ourselves, how can we wonder on beholding inferior creatures?
-My dear child, raise, if you can, your thoughts to the astonishing Power that gave man, not only such a perfect, such a beautiful, such an useful frame, but also endowed him with a mind replete with capacities, with sense, how delicate ! with affections, how lively !
-My children, my heart warms beneath the conviction, with unspeakable gratitude.
+After feeling his power and his wisdom in the formation of ourselves, how can we wonder on beholding inferior creatures.
+My dear child, raise, if you can, your thoughts to the astonishing power that gave man, not only such a perfect, such a beautiful, such an useful frame, but also endowed him with a mind replete with capacities; with sense, how delicate; with affections, how lively!
+My children, my heart warms, beneath the conviction, with unspeakable gratitude.

-HELEN.
-Mother, how many delights does eyesight alone give us !
+Helen.
+Mother, how many delights does eye-sight alone give us !

-LOUISA.
+Louisa.
 Yes, the blind must lose half the pleasures we enjoy.

-HELEN.
-Then the pleasure of speaking, and telling those we love how much we love them !
+Helen.
+Then the pleasure of speaking, and telling those we love, how much we love them.

-MOTHER.
-Many are the joys that spring from pure and benevolent affections.
-The heart is the source, whence arises all that gives tenderness to character and value to existence.
-Let us, therefore, endeavour to purify our bosoms from all harsh and unkindly sentiments, and to nourish gentle, complying, forgiving sensations; that so we may render our hearts sources of as much enjoyment as possible.
+Mother.
+Many are the joys that spring from pure and benevolent affections.- The heart is the source, whence arises all that gives tenderness to character, and value to existence.
+Let us, therefore, endeavour to purify our bosoms from all harsh and unkindly sentiments, and to nourish gentle, complying, forgiving sensations, so that we may render our hearts sources of as much enjoyment as possible.

-HELEN.
-But, above all things, mother, how delightful is the power of thinking !
+Helen.
+But, above all things, mother, how delightful is the power of thinking!

-MOTHER.
-Yes, thought, or, more justly, reason, is the distinguishing prerogative of human creatures.
-The beasts of the forest, and the birds of the air, share with man the pleasures of sense; they can see, they can taste, they can move about; they cherish their young with care, and must therefore possess delight in rearing and attending them.
+Mother.
+Yes, thought, or more justly reason, is the distinguishing prerogative of human creatures.
+The beasts of the forest, and the birds of the air, share with man the pleasures of sense; they can see, they can taste, they can move from place to place, they cherish their young with care, and must, therefore, possess delight, in rearing and attending them.

-LOUISA.
-Indeed, animals love their young; for only remember how our poor hen defended her brood from that barking little dog; and how our cow moaned all day for the loss of her pretty calf !
+Louisa.
+Indeed, animals love their young! for, only remember, how our poor hen defended her brood from that barking little dog, and how our cow moaned all day the loss of her pretty calf!